 The Agricultural History Society (AHS) research grants are intended to encourage and promote scholarship in the history of agriculture and rural life.
-The AHS annually awards one grant of $1,000 USD per year in each of the following career categories:
+The society annually awards eight grants of $1,500 USD.
+The awards are made in the following career categories:

-• Public History (examples, but not limited to librarians and public historians; an individual or team may present a proposal for the development of an online or physical exhibit, digitizing collections relevant to agricultural and rural history (published/unpublished), or other public-facing activity consistent with the promotion of “scholarship in the history of agriculture and rural life.”)
+• (1x) Public History (examples, but not limited to: librarians; public historians; and an individual or team presenting a proposal for the development of an online or physical exhibit, digitizing collections relevant to agricultural and rural history (published/unpublished), or other public-facing activity consistent with the promotion of “scholarship in the history of agriculture and rural life.”)

 eligibility